-The state legislature has finally fully funded the school foundation formula after years of underfunding by hundreds of millions of dollars.
-However, expectations of Missouri schools, teachers and students continue to rise.
+Although the state legislature has worked to appropriate funds to fully fund the school foundation formula, years of underfunding transportation reimbursements by hundreds of millions of dollars, and recent budget withholds have led to inadequate public school funding.
+Expectations from Missouri schools, teachers and students continue to rise, with a new return of indications that future revenues will not meet anticipated formula growth.
 To account for lost state revenues, local taxpayers have increased their percentage of funding for schools.
-The state must work to close the funding gap for K-12 transportation, while maintaining full funding of the formula.
-“Full Funding for Education” must include the state meeting its obligation to pay the legally required reimbursement for transportation costs.
+The state must work to close the funding gap for K-12 transportation, while fully funding of the formula.
+“Full Funding for Education” must include the state meeting its obligation to pay the legally required reimbursement for transportation costs and addressing Missouri teacher salaries.
 MSTA also supports increased funding for early childhood education, parenting programs and family literacy programs.

 The average teacher salary in Missouri is far below the national average and compared to other states, the average beginning teacher salary is even lower.
 These inadequately paid professionals are expected to deliver student performance results that are above average.
 While states surrounding Missouri continue to increase teacher pay, Missouri falls further and further behind national trends in teacher compensation.